You are here:

 People with a disability or medical condition may request accommodation from a business or public space if they cannot wear a mask.

-More information about Governor Brown's executive order here.
+Governor Brown's executive orders are available here.

-Employees with a disability or a medical condition that prevents them from wearing a face covering should inform their employer that they cannot safely wear a face covering.
+Where employers continue to require face coverings or physical distancing under their own policy, employees with a disability or a medical condition that prevents them from wearing a face covering should inform their employer that they cannot safely wear a face covering.

 Oregon employers have a duty to respond to a request for a reasonable accommodation for a disability or medical condition in a meaningful, interactive way.
 While an employer may require documentation of the disability or medical condition, an interactive process could be as simple as a productive conversation to identify what changes would allow the employee to keep working.
 Unless it creates an undue hardship, employers must provide a reasonable accommodation for an employee with a known disability or medical condition.